ghcjs/ghcjs-base/README.md

                -> IO (Callback (JSVal -> JSVal -> JSVal -> IO JSVal))
 ```

+#### Callbacks with Arbitrary Numbers of Arguments

-Lastly, there is a multi version for each type of callback generator.
+There is a multi version for each type of callback generator.

 ```haskell
 syncCallbackMulti :: OnBlocked -> ([JSVal] -> IO ())